kabadbruzzo/dnnseg/README.md

 # DNNSeg

 DNNSeg is a repository for unsupervised speech segmentation and classification using deep neural frameworks.
-You are currently in the `NAACL19` branch, which is exclusively used for reproducing results from Shain & Elsner (2019).
+You are currently in the `dnnseg_german` branch, where I'm working on my Masters thesis.
-Do not use this branch to train new models on your own data.
-Intead, first run the following from the repository root:

-`git checkout -b master`

-To reproduce Shain & Elsner (2019), you will first need the data from the [Zerospeech 2015 challenge](https://github.com/bootphon/Zerospeech2015).
-Once the data are in hand, you will need to run the following preprocessing script from the repository root:
+This branch was forked from [Cory Shain's Repository](https://github.com/coryshain/dnnseg/tree/NAACL19), where the results of Shain & Elsner (2019) can be reproduced.

+To run this script, start with
 `python -m dnnseg.build <PATH-TO-METADATA> <PATH-TO-WORD-INFORMATION> -d <PATH-TO-DE2> -s <PATH-TO-SP1>`

 Once the data have been preprocessed, models can be trained by running:

 `python -m dnnseg.bin.train <PATH-TO-INI-FILE>`

-The eight models of Shain & Elsner (2019) are defined in the following files at the repository root:
+The models are defined in the following files at the repository root:

-  - `english_zerospeech_classify.ini`
-  - `english_zerospeech_classify_nospeaker.ini`
-  - `english_zerospeech_classify_nobsn.ini`
-  - `english_zerospeech_classify_nospeaker_nobsn.ini`
-  - `xitsonga_zerospeech_classify.ini`
+  - `german_classify.ini`
-  - `xitsonga_zerospeech_classify_nospeaker.ini`
+  - `german_classify_nospeaker.ini`
-  - `xitsonga_zerospeech_classify_nobsn.ini`
+  - `german_classify_nobsn.ini`
-  - `xitsonga_zerospeech_classify_nospeaker_nobsn.ini`
+  - `german_classify_nospeaker_nobsn.ini`

-Questions and feedback can be directed to Cory Shain ([shain.3@osu.edu](shain.3@osu.edu)).
+# Metadata

+Metadata: folder containing
+- `german_files.txt` : a list of all .wav files to be read.
+No header necessary.
+- `german_vad.txt` : a list of .wav files, audio start point in ms, and audio end point in ms. No headers necessary

+Word information: folder containing
+- `german.vad` : a list of .wav files, audio start point in ms, audio end point in ms, and label.
+No headers necessary.

 ## References